 1. Verify that the Pilot LED is on.
 2. Verify that the flowmeter indicates a flow rate of approximately 1.0 SCFH.
 If necessary use the sensor flow control valve to adjust the flow rate to 1.0 SCFH.
-Turn the valve's knob counterclockwise to increase the flow and clockwise to decrease the flow.
-3. Verify a display reading of 0 %LEL at the controller or a reading of 100 mV at the amplifier test points.
+Turn the valve's knob clockwise to increase the flow and counterclockwise to decrease the flow.
+3. Verify a display reading of 0 %vol for the methane channel and 0 ppm for the carbon monoxide channel at the controller.
 Investigate significant changes in the display reading.